Interview with Joe Cannistraci

 JC: At Enoteca we have several dishes, but here’s one.
 There’s a particular strain of San Marzano tomato called the San Marzano Redorta.
 San Marzanos are the tomato of choice for sauce.
-This is a strain that’s cultivated in the north of Italy in Bergamo, which is up by the Alps, way up there.
+This is a strain that’s cultivated in the North of Italy in Bergamo, which is up by the Alps, way up there.
 And for whatever reason, these things grow really, really big and long.
 But the size doesn’t affect the flavor; the flavor is by far one of the best tomatoes in the world.
-It has a rich—and not overtly so—but an earthy flavor to it, a deep, rich, savory flavor when you eat it raw.
+It has a rich—and not overtly so—but an earthy flavor to it, a deep, rich savory flavor when you eat it raw.
 They’re great to make a sauce out of, but to eat them raw is an unbelievable thing.
 The flavor is so profound and strong.

 The one yellow tomato that I grow is a Russian tomato called an Azoychka, which I got from Gary Ibsen at TomatoFest.
 It’s a medium-sized yellow tomato with unbelievably gentle flavors to it.
-And we buy Sicilian tuna from an importer, which is caught and packaged in Sicily, and there’s no other tuna that comes in a can like this on the entire planet.
-We get the tuna and make it Mediterranean style with lemon, caper, Italian herbs, and fresh basil, and then we score the top of the tomato.
+And we buy Sicilian tuna from an importer, which is caught and packaged in Sicily, and there’s no other tuna that come in a can like this on the entire planet earth.
+We get the tuna and make it Mediterranean style with lemon, caper, Italian herbs, fresh basil, and then we score the top of the tomato.
 Then we stuff the top of the tomato with the tuna and we cover the whole thing with olive oil, and people go berserk over this.
 I’ve tried it with Italian tomatoes, but nothing works quite like the lighter tomato.